Machine Gun (Jimi Hendrix song): Midnight Lightning version

-During the writing and recording of (what would have been) Hendrix's fourth studio album, Hendrix began a studio version of "Machine Gun", which was later heavily edited by Alan Douglas and released on the 1975 posthumous album Midnight Lightning.
+A sparse studio version of "Machine Gun" was recorded at The Hit Factory in New York on the 29th of August 1969, during sessions for Hendrix's intended fourth studio album.
+This recording was later heavily edited by Alan Douglas and released on the 1975 posthumous album Midnight Lightning.
 This version, which was edited to 7:30 (actual length was about 12:56), was not well received among fans, as Douglas had brought in session musicians to overdub drum, bass and even guitar parts, which had been lacking due to either poor recording quality or damage to the tapes.

+Further versions of the song were recorded at The Record Plant in New York in November 1969.
 Although the Hendrix estate gained control of his recordings in 1995 and re-released what are presumed to be authentic recordings of some of the songs that Douglas had overdubbed, an unaltered studio version of "Machine Gun" has yet to be issued.

 Other renditions

 Drawing upon the protest theme, The Isley Brothers recorded a medley of the Crosby, Stills, Nash & Young's song "Ohio" and Hendrix's "Machine Gun" (titled "Ohio" / "Machine Gun") on their 1971 album Givin' It Back.